jshtaway/MusVisProj/readme.md

 ## Music Analysis Project
 What Data Sources?
-Team 7 will be using web-scraping to gather current Billboard Top 100 lists and Last.fm top lists, along with utilizing RESTful APIs to access historical Billboard data.
+This project web-scrapes to gather current Billboard Top 100 lists and Last.fm top lists, along with utilizing RESTful APIs to access historical Billboard data.
 Loading this data into the MongoDB we’ve established we’ll be appending Gracenote (or Apple or Discocogs) genre data to help classify the ‘type’ of each top track’s artist and plotting the trends over time on D3.js visualizations.
 Songkick will then let us delve into a more fun question about a single artist’s international presence which will be plotted on Leaftlet to show the accuracy of ‘Mr. Worldwide’.

 Once upon a time,music didn’t all sound the same, what happened and when will it end?!?
 What questions are we trying to ask?